 img

-Dr. Charles Jonkel has been a biologist and researcher for over 50 years.
-His work ranges from researching brown, black and polar bears to arctic ecology, teaching conservation-based field courses to the general public, university classes, and wildlife research techniques.
-Having founded the International Wildlife Film Festival, he has worked for ethics and accuracy in wildlife media.
-He now strives to teach people about the Arctic, its people, wildlife, and the current crises facing the region due to climate change.
-Dr. Jonkel is the Co-founder and Scientific Advisor of Great Bear Foundation.
-He is also a devoted grandfather, gardener, and community member.
+Dr. Charles Jonkel, Co-founder & President Emeritus, devoted his life to bear biology, conservation, and education, working on the bears’ behalf for over 50 years.
+His work ranged from researching brown, black and polar bears to arctic ecology, teaching conservation-based field courses to the general public, university classes, and wildlife research techniques.
+He co-drafted and was a signator of the International Agreement on the Conservation of Polar Bears (Oslo 1973), the first ever international agreement to protect and conserve polar bear populations, implementing regulations on hunting, while guaranteeing indigenous subsistence rights.
+As founder of the International Wildlife Film Festival, he worked for ethics and accuracy in wildlife media.
+Through the Great Bear Foundation, he loved to teach people about the Arctic, its people, wildlife, and the crises facing the region due to climate change.
+Dr. Jonkel was the Co-founder, President Emeritus and Scientific Advisor of Great Bear Foundation, and a devoted grandfather, gardener, and community member.
+Dr. Jonkel passed away in Missoula, Montana on April 12, 2016.

 img

-Shannon Donahue is the executive director of the Great Bear Foundation.
-She holds an M.Sc. in Environmental Studies from the University of Montana, with a concentration in bear conservation and education.
-She spends the summer months in Haines, Alaska, monitoring human-bear interactions on the Chilkoot River, and educating visitors about bear safety and ecology.
+Shannon Donahue, Executive Director holds an M.Sc. in Environmental Studies from the University of Montana, with a concentration in bear conservation and education.
+She works out of our Northern Office in Haines, Alaska, where she monitors human-bear interactions on the Chilkoot River, and provides bear safety educational services.
 She has been working on mitigating the impacts of bear-viewing in various capacities since 2005.
 Shannon is currently working with Dr. Frank Tyro and Matt Anderson on a documentary film on the life and work of Dr. Charles Jonkel.
-Her research interests focus on the effects of tourism on bears in North America and human relationships with wildlife.
+Her research interests focus on the effects of tourism on bears in North America and human-bear interactions on multiple use salmon streams.

 img

-Dr. Frank Tyro has worked at Salish Kootenai College (SKC) in Pablo, Montana since 1984 teaching photography, TV production and mass communication.
+Dr. Frank Tyro, President worked at Salish Kootenai College (SKC) in Pablo, Montana for 32 years teaching photography, TV production and mass communication.
 He brought local public television to the Flathead Reservation in 1988.
-Frank’s background includes 40 years in broadcast media.
+Frank’s background includes over 50 years in broadcast media.
 He is a recurrent visitor to Churchill, Manitoba with the Great Bear Foundation Arctic Ecology field trips as a volunteer beginning in 1984.
 TV production awards include Best Professional Short, International Cultural Film Symposium, Platinum Best of Show Cultural Documentary, Aurora Award, Telly and Videography Awards of Excellence, Finalist at IWFF and screenings at the American Indian Film Institute Festival, and Native Voice Festival.
 Frank has a B.S. in TV Production from MSU, Bozeman, an M.A. from Temple University, Philadelphia in Mass Communications and PhD from the Union Institute and University, Cincinnati in e-learning.

 img